Duinbergen railway station

 Duinbergen is a railway station in the town of Knokke-Heist, West Flanders, Belgium.
 The station opened on 29 June 1920 and is located on line 51B.
 The train services are operated by National Railway Company of Belgium (NMBS).
+It is a simple station near the coast, making it convenient for beach visitors and useful for local travel.

 Train services

 The station is served by the following services: